Our 2016 hotel recommendations are sorted by area:

 Why this hotel: Amazing views.
 Fine dining & bar.
 On Sydney Harbour.

-The hotel is located on the very edge of Sydney Harbour, offering amazing views of the city and Opera House.
-The guest rooms are very spacious (the smallest room is 40 square metres) and offer cutting-edge luxury at their very best.
+Rooms are very spacious (the smallest room is 40 m²) and offer cutting-edge luxury at their best.
 Expect floor-to-ceiling glass doors and a private balcony with great waterfront views.

-The hotel is located in The Rocks next to Sydney Harbour Bridge.
-There is a huge amount to do and see in this area.
+With its location next to Sydney Harbour Bridge, there is a huge amount to do and see in this area.
 The gay scene in Oxford Street can be reached in 15 minutes by taxi.

-Why this hotel: Very stylish.
+Why this hotel: Super stylish.
 Award-winning bar.
-On the Wharf.
+Harbour views.

-The upmarket and cosmopolitan districts of Darlinghurst and Surry Hills are located to the East of the city center and separated by Oxford Street, home to Sydney’s gay village.
-All the hotels listed are within walking distance of Oxford Street and are great bases from which to explore the city.
+The upmarket and cosmopolitan districts of Darlinghurst and Surry Hills are located to the east of the city centre and separated by Oxford Street – home to Sydney’s gay village.

 Why this hotel: Great central location.
 Fantastic gym & pool.

-The guestrooms are spacious, although we prefer the recently refurbished Deluxe Rooms that feature a very comfortable king-sized bed and sofa area.
-WiFi is available – for a fee.
-The hotel location is great for exploring the city, and it is just a minutes from all the gay venues and restaurants on Oxford Street.
+The hotel’s location is great for exploring the city, and it is just minutes from all the gay venues and restaurants on Oxford Street.

 Why this hotel: Walk to Oxford Street.
 Apartment style.
 Great location.